Hugo Cuenca (footballer): Genoa

 He moved to fellow Serie A club Genoa on 3 February 2025, permanently on a free transfer.

+Cuenca made his debut with Genoa on 3 December 2025, during a 4–0 away loss 2025–26 Coppa Italia match against Atalanta.

+Loans in Spain

+On 2 February 2026, Cuenca moved to Spain and joined Segunda División club Burgos, on a six-month loan until the end of the season.
+However, he only played for the B-team in Segunda Federación.

+On 4 August 2026, Cuenca was announced at Celta de Vigo's reserves in the second division, also on loan.

 International career

-Cuenca has represented Paraguay at under-15 and under-17 level.
+Cuenca has represented Paraguay at under-15 and under-17 levels.

 He received his first call-up with the Paraguay national team for the 2026 FIFA World Cup qualification matches against Uruguay and Brazil on 6 and 10 September 2024, respectively.
 Cuenca debuted against Brazil at the Estadio Defensores del Chaco.
 He substituted Miguel Almirón in the 86th minute as Paraguay won 1–0.

 Personal life

 Born in Paraguay, Cuenca also holds a Spanish passport, which he acquired in order to accommodate his move to AC Milan (due to transfer rules for non-EU players).